mdabrowski1990/uds/docs/source/pages/user_guide/message_translation.rst

 - Configuration:

-  When creating a :class:`~uds.translator.configurable_translator.ConfigurableTranslator`, provide a base translator and, optionally, any mappings that should be customized It is recommended to use one of the predefined `Translator Definitions`_ as the base translator.
+  When creating a :class:`~uds.translator.configurable_translator.ConfigurableTranslator`, provide a base translator and, optionally, any mappings that should be customized.
+  It is recommended to use one of the predefined `Translator Definitions`_ as the base translator.

   For example, the standard diagnostic session types can be extended with an ECU-specific session: